 About Carmen Kynard . . .

 You know those cis women who tell you that they thought about their wedding dresses, wedding days, bridesmaid dresses, etc when they were little girls?
 Yeah, well, that was NOT me.
 I thought that stuff was tacky.
 A long white dress?
-And grown women in matching taffeta, pastel dresses?
+And grown women in matching taffeta, pastel dresses with corresponding shoes?
 That ain't never been cute on nobody and costs more than anyone should have to pay.
 It's not that I didn't/don't like ceremony, pageantry, tradition, and gathering.
 I did and do.
 But I had much bigger plans back then.
 I was tryna be SHEILA E!
 Have you seen what this sista can do with EVERY percussion instrument invented?
 She was what I saw as WOMANHOOD.
 Fly.
 Culturally rooted.
 Inventive.
 Creative... and.
 IN.
 CHARGE.

 As I got older, I learned that I could never be someone other than who I was (and that I had NO musical talent).
 I never forgot Sheila E though.
 I never let go of the conviction that the standards and norms of what you are supposed to be, how/what you are supposed to create, and how you represent yourself do NOT need to be controlled by traditions that do not include you and could never liberate you.